flekschas/regl-scatterplot/README.md

   the background with CSS! `background` is used when drawing the outline of selected points to simulate the padded border only.

-- The background image must be a Regl texture function.
+- The background image must be a Regl texture.
 To easily set a remote image as the background please use [`createTextureFromUrl`](#const-texture--createTextureFromUrlregl-url-isCrossOrigin).

 - The scatterplot stores 4 colors per color representing 4 states, representing: